WhySooooFurious/The-Mac-Repo/README.md

     - Make sure to put the version name and game architecture e.g: Parallels 19 (x32) or alternatively something like this: Parallels 18 (x64).
 Depending what you have got
   - **Native:**
     - Make sure you put the game architecture e.g Native (ARM64) or alternatively something like this: Native (x64).
 Depending what you have got
+  - **Emulator:**
+    - Make sure you put the emulator name and version e.g Retroarch 1.16.0
   - **Source:**
     - Where you got the game from e,g Cracked or or alternatively something like this: Mac App Store